 - Business meeting, including election and installation of new officers, both adult and student

-- Presentation of any awards or trophies At some time during the meeting, it should be arranged for sponsors (possibly together with one student from each chapter) to get together to discuss the present convention, the state (and regional) organization, and plans for future meetings.
+- Presentation of any awards or trophies.
+At some time during the meeting, it should be arranged for sponsors (possibly together with one student from each chapter) to meet to discuss the present convention, the state and regional organization, and plans for future meetings.

 (6) Copies of the final program should be mailed to all those who were sent preliminary announcements.
-Again request information on anticipated attendance (to help in planning) and it may be appropriate to set some deadlines for return of this information.
+Set a deadline for RSVPs.

-(7) If possible arrangements should be made for a display of mathematical models, puzzles, and books, including computer related materials.
-The National Office can supply (on consignment) pins, charms, buttons, patches, medallions, t-shirts and honor cords for sale at the convention.
+(7) If possible, arrangements should be made for a display of mathematical models, puzzles, books, and any computer-related materials.

-(8) The National Office will provide financial support on the following basis: $50 total for the first three chapters in attendance, with an additional $10 for each additional chapter, up to a maximum of $150.
-As an illustration, if 18 chapters were represented at the convention, the meeting would qualify for the maximum $150.
+(8) The national office will provide financial support on the following basis: $50 total for the first three chapters in attendance, with an additional $10 for each additional chapter, up to a maximum of $150.
 Payment will be forwarded upon receipt of information, after the event.
-(See Item 10 below.)
+(See #10 below.)

 This financial support is intended for expenses such as postage, printing, speakers’ travel, etc., and not for entertainment, refreshments, etc., which should be covered by registration fees.

-(9) Following the meeting, write thank-you notes to administration officials of the host school and to speakers and others who helped with the meeting.
+(9) Following the meeting, write thank you notes to administration officials of the host school, speakers, and others who helped with the meeting.

-(10) Send a report to the National Office in order to obtain the appropriate financial support.
-Include also a copy of the program for the meeting, the names and addresses of schools in attendance, the number of students from each school attending (if available), and a summary of how things went.
+(10) Send a report to the national office in order to obtain the appropriate financial reimbursement.
+Include a copy of the program for the meeting, the names and addresses of schools in attendance, the number of students from each school attending (if available), and a summary of the event.